NEWSLETTER EXTRA

 More on Fuel Additives Follow-up, from the Historic Vehicle Association web site http://www.historicvehicle.org/ which is related to the Hagerty Insurance company.
 The follow up article is a follow-up to an article in the most recent Army Motors magazine and the following link includes a link to the Army Motor articlehttp://www.historicvehicle.org/Latest-News/November-2011/2011/11/17/Fuel-Additives-Follow-Up

-Let me know what you think and if you have a special web page you think should be included send me and e-mail just type in sorry you have to type it no hot like because of spam engines that look through web pages for e-mail addresses.
+Let me know what you think and if you have a special web page you think should be included send me and e-mail just type in sorry you have to type it no hot link because of spam engines that look through web pages for e-mail addresses.